 As for style and design, this award-winning village offers a stunning place to call home.
 In 2020, Nellie Melba Village was named Project of the Year - Residential Aged Care at the Eldercare Innovation Awards in Singapore, in recognition of best architecture design project by a retirement provider.

-With beautifully designed apartments, serviced apartments and a state-of-the-art residential aged-care centre, this village has it all.
+With beautifully designed apartments, assisted-living apartments and a state-of-the-art residential aged-care centre, this village has it all.
 Add to that amenities such as a purpose-built cafe serving barista-made coffee, indoor swimming pool and hair and beauty salon, and you have the recipe for a lifestyle and a community you can thrive in.

-Nellie Melba Village offers living choices to suit everyone, so residents can live the way they want and blaze their own trails.
+Nellie Melba village offers living choices to suit everyone, so residents can live the way they want and blaze their own trails.
 Our apartments are light and spacious with well-considered layouts, and have balcony or patio options.
 For year-round comfort, all apartments are air conditioned and heated.

 Our pioneering approach to retirement living includes resident-friendly terms designed to protect you and your family.
 Our base weekly fee is fixed for the entire time you occupy your apartment*, and our deferred management fee is capped at 20 percent – one of the lowest in the retirement sector.

 These are just some of the ways we’re pioneering a new way of living for a new retirement generation.